steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 #### Switch, On and Disable

 The Switch, On, and Disable elements must all be connected to the Distortion's Bypass parameter.
-The easiest way to connect the Bypass parameter is by drag-and-drop from the **Parameter List**.
-To do this, you need to select the Distortion in the **Program Tree** and open the **Parameter List**.
+The easiest way to connect the Bypass parameter is by using drag and drop from the **Parameter List**.
+For this, you need to select the Distortion effect in the **Program Tree** and open the **Parameter List**.

-1. Select the element 'Switch' and drag-and-drop the Distortion's Bypass parameter to its Value.
+1. In the **GUI Tree**, select the 'Switch' element and drag the Distortion's Bypass parameter from the **Parameter List** onto the **Value** field.
-1. Select the element 'On', go to the **Template Parameters** section and drag-and-drop the Distortion's Bypass parameter to the Value.
+1. Select the 'On' element, go to the **Template Parameters** section and drag the Distortion's Bypass parameter from the **Parameter List** onto the **Value** field.
-1. Select the element 'Disable' and drag-and-drop the Distortion's Bypass parameter to its Value.
+1. Select the 'Disable' element and drag the Distortion's Bypass parameter from the **Parameter List** onto the **Value** field.

 ![Distortion FX Editor](../images/Creating-an-FX-Chain-FX-Editor-Distortion.png)